Cloud-Hacks/tidb-hack-movie-catalog-app/README.md

-Movie Catalogue API is an application programming interface (API) that provides functionality to manage and retrieve information about movies in a movie catalog.
+Movie Catalogue API is an application programming interface (API) leveraged by TIDB Serverless Cluster that provides functionality to manage and retrieve information about movies in a movie catalog.
 It serves as a backend service that allows developers to interact with the movie database, perform CRUD (Create, Read, Update, Delete) operations, and search for movies based on various criteria.

 ### Setup